-I am an Assistant Professor of Philosophy (TT) at the City University of New York, specifically in the Philosophy Program at LaGuardia Community College.
+I am an Assistant Professor of Philosophy at the City University of New York, specifically in the Philosophy Program at LaGuardia Community College.
+I am also a Chercheur Associé at the Institute for the History and Philosophy of Science and Technology, University of Paris 1 - Panthéon-Sorbonne (IHPST).
 For more on LaGuardia's fantastic philosophy program, check out this NPR story.

-My research focuses on topics in the metaphysics and language of science, particularly regarding natural kinds.
+My research focuses on topics in the metaphysics, epistemology, and language of science, particularly regarding natural kinds.
 I also have interests in general philosophy of science, the history of modern philosophy (especially Locke and Hume), and proto-Existentialists like Nietzsche.

 E-mail: amcfarland [at] lagcc [dot] cuny [dot] edu